Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Numerical Verification of ETH

-As shown in \cref{FIGs4}(a-d), the big difference between integrable and non-integrable systems in the exponential decay constant of diagonal elements still holds.
-The average of the off-diagonal elements is still exponentially suppressed.
-And the maximum values of the off-diagonal elements still show no regularity.
-However, the average off-diagonal elements of the non-integrable system in the \cref{FIGs4}(c) is no longer always smaller than the average off-diagonal elements of the corresponding integrable system.
-But this is still consistent with the trade-off relationship between the diagonal and off-diagonal given by \cref{Gl2LoCo}, since in the \cref{FIGs4}(a) the average diagonal elements of the integrable system are now not always larger than those of the non-integrable system.
+As shown in \cref{FIGs4}(a-d), the significant difference in the exponential decay constants of the diagonal elements between integrable and non-integrable systems remains evident.
+Due to the additional attenuation introduced by the factor $1/\mathcal{C}$ in \cref{Gl2LoCo}, the average of the off-diagonal elements is exponentially suppressed, with an exponential decay constant even larger than $\ln 2$.
+The maximum values of the off-diagonal elements still show no clear pattern.
+However, in \cref{FIGs4}(c), the average off-diagonal elements of the non-integrable system are no longer consistently smaller than those of the corresponding integrable system.
+This observation remains consistent with the trade-off relationship between the diagonal and off-diagonal elements given by \cref{Gl2LoCo}, as \cref{FIGs4}(a) shows that the average diagonal elements of the integrable system are now longer always larger than those of the non-integrable system.